A new study suggests that dark chocolate and cocoa powder may be the next "super foods" thanks to their high antioxidant content.

 Two groups of antioxidants in particular, polyphenols and flavonols, which are found in various fruits and seeds, have been the focus of much research due to their potentially healthy effects.
 Foods and fruits high in these antioxidants have been dubbed as "super foods" or "super fruits" by the media.

-"These substances help keep the arteries healthy and are protective against cardiovascular disease," says preventive cardiologist Suzanne Steinbaum, MD, of Lenox Hill Hospital in New York City, in an email.
+"These substances help keep the arteries healthy and are protective against cardiovascular disease," says preventive cardiologist Suzanne Steinbaum, DO, of Lenox Hill Hospital in New York City, in an email.
 "When looking for a sweet snack, a square of dark chocolate might, in fact, be your healthiest choice!"